2ood/json-placeholder/README.md

 # jsonplaceholder
-This is a dummy json api server built for frontend testing
+This is a dummy json api server built for frontend testing.